Biology and Biotechnology

 High school biology.
 Programming experience is not required.

-BB 1025: Human Biology
+BB 1004: Human Biology

-a solid working knowledge of biological principles such as would be learned in a rigorous high school biology course.
+A solid working knowledge of biological principles such as would be learned in a rigorous high school biology course.

-a solid working knowledge of biological principles such as would be learned in a rigorous high school biology course.
+A solid working knowledge of biological principles such as would be learned in a rigorous high school biology course.

 BB 2002: Microbiology